 The Grief Self-Exploration House

 The Grief Self-Exploration House is a great means for helping kids to understand their grief and what’s really important.
-Remember, when you’re helping a child to grief, your role is to walk alongside them and help to facilitate the process of them working through their own grief, not to do their work for them.
+Remember, when you’re helping a child to grieve, your role is to walk alongside them and help to facilitate the process of them working through their own grief, not to do their work for them.
 We originally found this awesome idea at The Grief Center.
 Here is how it works:

 - On a sheet of paper, have the child draw a picture of a house with the following specifications.
 Make sure they leave plenty of room in each section and object for writing or drawing.
 (You might want to use a large piece of paper.):